 People ask how I got through medical school with a baby.
 The answer is always the same – with a lot of help.
 Most of us want to help others but are often reluctant to ask for help.
 Many feelings get stirred up — weakness, fear and vulnerability topping the list.
 But If you don’t ask, the answer will always be no. You need to ask yourself: Is getting nothing done on your own more important than completing a task with help?
 If not, ask for help.

-- go site Let your goal trump your humiliation.
+- get redirected here Let your goal trump your humiliation.